 Randomized Controlled Trials

-Mistargeting of Social Pensions in Bangladesh: Understanding the Causes and Designing Effective Remedies, (status: pre-pilot is running).
+Mistargeting of Social Pensions in Bangladesh: Understanding the Causes and Designing Effective Remedies, (status: pilot completed).

-Mentoring for Disadvantaged Youths in Colombia: Evaluating Impacts on Labor Market and Health Outcomes, Trust, and Perceptions of Inequality, (status: pilot will start in August ’18).
+Mentoring for Disadvantaged Youths in Colombia: Evaluating Impacts on Labor Market and Health Outcomes, (status: pilot is running).

 University of Konstanz